 The Ohakune Old Coach Road links some fascinating pieces of New Zealand’s rail heritage through a spectacular part of Tongariro National Park.

 Many battles were fought for the ownership of Otatara Pa.
 Stand at the top of one of the largest pa sites in New Zealand.

-Forces of nature defeated farmers returned from World War One.
+Forces of nature defeated servicemen returned from World War One.
 Go by jet boat or canoe to this graceful arch bridge abandoned in the forest.

 Built in 1876 to house New Zealand's new central government.
 Visit New Zealand's largest and grandest wooden building.

 Sheep farming has long been a key element of the New Zealand economy.
-Cycle 150km through farming communities and old gold mining towns.
+Cycle 150km through traditional New Zealand farming communities and old gold mining towns.

 Above Arrowtown is the partially restored and well interpreted Arrowtown Chinese Settlement.
 Learn more about the contribution made by the Chinese goldminers and business people to the region’s goldmining, cultural and business history.